andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-09-the-experience-of-development-models-all-the-way-down.md

 _It's models all the way down._

 Before we close I must acknowledge the inevitable question: how do we work with (or against) these elements (and perhaps adopt other techniques from Oakley, knowingly or unknowningly) in our acts of development?
 Having thought about this [for some time now]({% post_url 2021-03-07-the-experience-of-development-foreword %}), and having spoken to, and watched others working with code, I am convinced that this area is one where a great deal of individual difference lies.
 Consequently I believe this will be a fruitful one to investigate, compare / contrast, and discuss, in the main body of this effort.
-My first steps into this is the topic of my next post: "[The Experience of Development - Part 3: The Fine Balance]({% post_url 2021-03-15-the-experience-of-development-the-fine-balance %})"
+My first steps into this is the topic of my next post: "[The Experience of Development - Chapter 1: The Fine Balance]({% post_url 2021-03-15-the-experience-of-development-the-fine-balance %})"

 P.S.
 I’d love to know what you think about all this.
 If you have any thoughts or any other kind of feedback please reach out to me on [Twitter](https://twitter.com/al94781).
 Thanks!